ironbar/mnist_universe/docs/08_causality.md

 Review of conterfactual through history.
 An earthquake that caused a tsunami told by Thucdydides, the destruction of Sodoma and Gomorra if there are not enough rightfull men.
 And then talks about the definition of causation using conterfactuals.

 #### Potential outcomes, structural equations, and the algorithmization of conterfactuals

+Again more histories about Fisher and the struggle between statistics and causation.

+Then explains the problem of estimating the salary of one person given the education and experience.
+The conclusion is that we need to design a causal model to estimate the effect.